• Skip to primary navigation

 The pie pan is a must-have baking tool.

-It is used for making pies and holds and shapes the crust and filling.
+It is used for making pies and holds and shapes the crust and filling - and for pumpkin pies, see pumpkin puree vs filling comparison to choose the best base.

 It is usually made from aluminum, glass, or ceramic and comes in different sizes and depths.